livingdocsIO/documentation/reference-docs/project-config/media_types.md

 [`release-2020-12`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-12.md) includes the type `mediaVideo`
 - You can only configure 1 mediaType for the type `mediaVideo` and it has to have the handle `video`.

+[`release-2021-03`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2021-03.md) includes `index` on config
+- You can configure which metadata should be indexed on the media index.
+The metadata plugin must support the media index.
+Set in `config` property `index:true`
+- upstream plugins which support media index
+   - li-text
+   - li-boolean
+   - li-enum
+   - li-integer
+   - li-numeric-list
+   - li-string-list
+   - li-google-vision

 ## Example

 ```javascript